 - Always wait at least two hours after your dog eats to take them on a walk or a run in order to avoid digestive issues.

 - Warm up and cool down before and after each run with a brisk five-minute walk.

 - Be sure to take breaks during your runs, which will allow you to observe how your dog is doing and give them any needed rest.
 Alternating between running and walking can also be a good approach.

 - Once you and your dog establish a running baseline, increase the mileage only by about 10 percent a week.

 - Recent studies have shown that dogs experience a runner’s high just as people do, so try to keep runs regular, as their bodies will come to expect the endorphins!

 Don’t have the right gear to go running with your dog?
-Check out the PETA Catalog for great products for your companion animal!
+Check out the PETA Shop for great products for your companion animal!